digital-asset/daml/docs/source/deploy/ledger-topologies.rst

 .. _participant-node-def:

-2. **Participant nodes**, (also called Client nodes in some platforms) which serve the ledger API to a subset of the system parties, which we say are hosted by this participant.
+2. **Participant nodes**, (also called Client nodes in some platforms) which serve the Ledger API to a subset of the system parties, which we say are hosted by this participant.
    A participant node proposes new commits on behalf of the parties it hosts, and holds a portion of the ledger that is relevant for those parties (i.e., the parties' :ref:`ledger projection <da-model-projections>`).
    The term "participant node" is sometimes also used more generally, for any physical node serving the Ledger API to a party.